mingalar/vhost_generator/README.md

     $ SERVER_PORTS=80 SERVER_NAMES=myapp.com INSTANCE_PORTS=5000,5001,5002 bundle exec vhost-generator

+Advanced usage for lazy people: environment variables may be saved into the `.env` file or into another file whose name is given in `ENV['DOTENV']`.
+This last option is nice, as it allows to store the environment in a file and reuse it later to generate the same virtualhost configurations.

+    $ echo "SERVER_PORTS=80\nSERVER_NAMES=myapp.com\nINSTANCE_PORTS=5000,5001,5002" >> my.env
+    $ DOTENV=my.env bundle exec vhost-generator

+More advanced usages: see `features/` directory or run:

+    $ bundle exec vhost-generator --help

+## Tips

 Protip: pipe with `sudo tee` to save the configuration in your nginx sites-enabled directory.

     $ bundle exec vhost-generator -l 80 -s myapp.com -p 5000,5001,5002 | sudo tee /etc/nginx/sites-enabled/myapp